msc-acse/acse-9-independent-research-project-AdannaAkwats/README.md

 ### Command line interface (CLI)
 ```
  python main.py -h
+ less output.log
 ```
-shows the list of commands available to use and their descriptions.
+shows the list of commands available (saved in `output.log`) to use and their descriptions.
 #### Example commands
 The file `E1_north_america_ens101_1970.nc` is given as example data in the `DATA` folder.
 To calculate the mean of variable `air_temperature`, and plot the histogram and map, we would call:
 ```